City Bicycle Planning

 Photo of RATCThe Richmond Community Cycling Committee was formed in 1993 to allow City staff to work in partnership with the community to promote commuter and recreational cycling in Richmond.
 In 2013, the Committee evolved into the Richmond Active Transportation Committee to reflect a broader mandate that includes skateboarding, in-line skating and low-speed scooters.
 The Committee provides input and feedback to the City on infrastructure projects designed for these modes and undertakes various activities in co-operation with the City that encourage, educate and raise awareness of active transportation.

 Membership is voluntary and new members are always welcome.
-The Committee typically meets the second Wednesday of each month (except July and August) in Room M.2.002 of Richmond City Hall at 7:00 p.m.
+The Committee typically meets virtually the second Wednesday of each month (except July and August) at 6:00pm.

 For more information about the Committee or to obtain past meeting minutes, contact: